AGgup8/obsidian-dentistry/paediatric/Molar Incisor Hypomineralisation.md

 Thought to be more suitable for severe cases.
 It is not yet strongly recommended.

 **Restorations**
-Composite
+Resin composite is the recommended material.
+Glass ionomer cements should only be considered as intermediate restorations if moisture control can not be achieved.

 **Full or partial coverage**
 Performed metal crowns (PMCs) are preferred

 **Extraction**
-Extract before eruption of the secondary permanent molars, the best time to extract mandibular first permanent molars is **during the calcification of the bifurcation of the second permanent molars (8-10 years old)**.
+Extract before the eruption of the secondary permanent molars, the best time to extract mandibular first permanent molars is **during the calcification of the bifurcation of the second permanent molars (8-10 years old)**.

 ### Incisors